rawoolsiddhi/Efficient-Doc-Retrieval-Storage/README.md

 6. Search Logging: Store user queries and retrieval metadata.

 7. Ranking: Return documents with highest combined relevance.

+## Contributing

+Contributions are welcome!
+Please fork the repo and submit a pull request for review.

 ##  License
 This project is released under the MIT License.